caenrigen/Processed_data_SNZ/README.md

 ---

-For figures 1, 2, 3, S1, S3, S6 the following Python 3.7+ scrip can be used to load the data:
+For figures 1, 2, 3, S1, S3, S6 the following Python 3.7+ script can be used to load the data:

 ```python
 from pathlib import Path